We assist our clients with corporate advisory, project management, strategic reviews and valuation/financial modelling

-Anthony provided corporate advisory and project management services on the successful acquisition of TransGrid as well as on Spark Infrastructure's runner up bid for the Sydney Desalination Plant.
-Anthony also advised the NSW Government on the successful privatisation of ac3.
+Anthony provided corporate advisory and project management services on the successful acquisition of TransGrid, as well as on Spark Infrastructure’s runner up bids for Endeavour Energy and the Sydney Desalination Plant.

 In addition, Anthony has been involved in numerous other acquisitions, disposals and strategic reviews and in providing in-house M&A and project management services.